Our Blog

 Part 1 of a 3-Part Series

-Years ago, I walked into Nordstrom to buy a bra.
-That’s where I met Wendy, the Nordstrom Lingerie Specialist.
+Years ago, I walked into Nordstrom to buy a bra and met Wendy, the Nordstrom Lingerie Specialist.
+(Now I have your attention!)

-After introducing herself with her name and asking me for mine, she started with, “Tell me what hasn’t been working.”
+After introducing herself and asking for my name, she started with, “Meredith, tell me what hasn’t been working.”

 She listened.
 She adjusted.
 She disappeared and returned with options I would not have chosen for myself.